Case Study Series - ‘Don’t Rush’: Highlighting the Emotional Cost of Speeding (Transport for NSW)

 - Optimism bias, a tendency to be over confident and optimistic about our skills.
 Our response to fatigue is also partly related to optimism and overconfidence – we believe that we are fine to continue driving.

 The RTA developed the TV campaign ‘Don’t Rush’, which aimed to reduce the holiday road toll by reminding drivers of the shocking consequences of road trauma.
 Respected neurosurgeon Professor Brian Owler features in the campaign, talking directly to camera from the surgery theatre.
 He presents a simple questionnaire about driving to highlight the risks of speeding, for example, “would you rather a) arrive a few minutes in to the film?
 Or b) rush, lose control in the rain and snap your girlfriends spine?”
-See video here.

 A second part of the campaign featured a real road crash survivor and his family, friends and other community members impacted by speeding related crashes, reminding drivers of the serious consequences of unsafe driving with the individuals stating, “I wish I wasn’t in this ad”.
-See an example of an ad here.

 Online users are also directed to the Transport for NSW ‘Slow Down Pledge’ initiative where they can view Professor Owler taking the ‘slow down pledge’ and are encouraged to take it themselves.